Supertext/SuperScript.ExternalFile/README.md

 * File handlers

-  `SuperScript.ExternalFile` provides the means for handling the HTTP requests for these seperate files, as well as the
+  `SuperScript.ExternalFile` provides the means for handling the HTTP requests for these seperate files, as well as their wiring.

+  Handlers are also provided for the webpage interface which can be used for managing the underlying storage.

 * Configuration classes